haseebnqureshi/Basefloor/packages/api/providers/@ollama/README.md

-# Ollama Provider for MinAPI
+# Ollama Provider for Basefloor

-This provider enables integration with [Ollama](https://ollama.ai/), allowing your MinAPI application to use locally running LLMs without requiring API keys or internet connectivity.
+This provider enables integration with [Ollama](https://ollama.ai/), allowing your Basefloor application to use locally running LLMs without requiring API keys or internet connectivity.

 ## Overview

 Ollama is an open-source tool that lets you run large language models locally on your computer.
-This provider connects your MinAPI application to a locally running Ollama instance, making it possible to use various models like Gemma, Llama, Mistral, and others directly from your application.
+This provider connects your Basefloor application to a locally running Ollama instance, making it possible to use various models like Gemma, Llama, Mistral, and others directly from your application.

 ## Requirements